 Base salary is generally determined by considering competitive salary data and individual job performance.
 In determining base salary, we primarily rely on factors such as job performance, skill set, prior experience, past levels of compensation, seniority, pay levels of similarly situated positions internally, alternative opportunities that may be available to executives, retention, and market conditions generally.
 Base salaries for executive officers are reviewed at least annually.
+Base salary increases may also be granted in connection with promotions or significant changes in responsibility.
 In each case, we take into account the results achieved by the executive, his future potential, the scope of the officer's responsibilities and the depth of his experience.
 We do not apply specific formulas to determine annual pay increases, if any, and our Compensation Committee attempts to make decisions regarding changes in base salary in the context of other short-term and long-term compensation components.

-The Compensation Committee approved annual base salaries for the named executive officers as follows:
+The Compensation Committee approved annual base salaries for the NEOs as follows:

-Name 2019 Base Salary 2020 Base Salary % Increase Scott A. Graeff, President and Chief Executive Officer \$ 340,000 \$ 385,000 13% Eugene Nestro, Chief Financial Officer \$ 275,000 \$ 275,000 - %
+Name 2020 Bas Salary se 2021 Base Salary % Increase

+Scott A. Graeff \$ 385,00 0 \$ 410,000 6%

+Eugene Nestro \$ 275,00 0 \$ 290,000 5%

+Brian Soller \$ - - (1) \$ 265,000 N/A